Skip to content

 Option 2

 Imagine you are an early intervention provider who is working with a new mom or dad of an infant who is deafblind.
 The parents tell you they are frustrated because the baby does not seem to make eye contact or respond to their voice.
-Your job is to develop a plan for how you might approach this situation, including a description of the strategies you would use to help the parents strengthen their bond with their child.
+What strategies would you use to help the parents strengthen their bond with the child?
 For example, what other ways might the baby be responding to their verbal and nonverbal communication?
 How might the parents build communication with their child into everyday routines?

 Part 2 - Bonding and Building Trust